sundews/Sundew.DiscriminatedUnions/README.md

 ```

 ### Dimensional unions
 To support dimensional unions, unnested cases help because the cases are no longer defined inside a union.
 However, for this to work the unions are required to declare a factory method named exactly like the case type, that consists of a single return statement that creates the cases.
 The return type of a factory method should match the union in which it is declared.
+A code fix is available to generate the factory methods.
 ```csharp
 [Sundew.DiscriminatedUnions.DiscriminatedUnion]
 public interface IExpression